google/filament/android/samples/README.md

 ### `material-builder`

-Demonstrates how to programatically generate Filament materials, as opposed to compiling them on the host machine:
+Demonstrates how to programmatically generate Filament materials, as opposed to compiling them on the host machine:

 ![Material Builder](../../docs/images/samples/sample_image_based_lighting.jpg)